takikawa/pprint.plt/README.md

 The original library is available on [PLaneT](http://planet.racket-lang.org/display.ss?package=pprint.plt&owner=dherman).

-The library is released under the LGPL.
+The library is released under the LGPLv3.

 ---